Skolt Sámi: Finland

 In Finland, Skolt Sámi is spoken by approximately 300 or 400 people.
 According to Finland's Sámi Language Act (1086/2003), Skolt Sámi is one of the three Sámi languages that the Sámi can use when conducting official business in Lapland.
 It is an official language in the municipality of Inari, and elementary schools there offer courses in the language, both for native speakers and for students learning it as a foreign language.
 Only a small number of youths learn the language and continue to use it actively.
 Skolt Sámi is thus a seriously endangered language, even more seriously than Inari Sámi, which has a nearly equal number of speakers and is even spoken in the same municipality.
 In addition, there are a lot of Skolts living outside of this area, particularly in the capital region.

 Use

 Media

 From 1978 to 1986, the Skolts had a quarterly called Sääʹmođđâz published in their own language.
-Since 2013, a new magazine called Tuõddri pee′rel has been published once a year.
+Since 2013, a new magazine called Tuõddri peeʹrel has been published once a year.

 The Finnish news program Yle Ođđasat featured a Skolt Sámi speaking newsreader for the first time on August 26, 2016.
 Otherwise Yle Ođđasat presents individual news stories in Skolt Sámi every now and then.
 In addition, there have been various TV programs in Skolt Sámi on YLE such as the children's TV series Binnabánnaš.